eficode-academy/jenkins-pipeline-exercise/README.md

 * Now build
 * Expect the unexpected!

+## 4 make Jenkins trigger on changes from github

+	Under job configuration go to triggers and set the trigger of your choosing;)

-## 4. make stages
+## 5. make stages

-Edit the Jenkinsfile on your newly forked repository Make three stages:
+Edit the Jenkinsfile on your newly forked repository (Feel free to clone it to your own machine.
+This way you can use a proper IDE)
+Make three stages:

 * `Preparation`
 * `Build`
 * `Results`

-each of the states should have a sh part saying `echo "stage name"`
+each of the states should have part saying `echo "stage name"`

 Find the decalarative syntax [here](https://jenkins.io/doc/book/pipeline/jenkinsfile/).

 Commit and push your changes

-Go to the Jenkins server and run the job to see that it's working, and all three stages are present in the UI afterwards.
+Go to the Jenkins server and see if the job was triggered, and all three stages are present in the UI afterwards.

-## 5. Running a Gradle test and archiving
+## 6. Running a Gradle test and archiving

 With `Preperation` now being done, we need to build the code and store the result.
 For each of the bullit points, try to build it to make sure it works before moving to the next.